 Act smart and fast with your FEMA applications

-Registering the entity might seem boring to some and overwhelming to others, but you simply won’t get a grant award from FEMA without it.
-Unfortunately, we’ve seen dozens of departments over the years that missed out on grant funding because they didn’t complete this relatively straightforward step.
+Registering the entity might seem boring to some and overwhelming to others, but you simply won’t get a FEMA fire grant or EMS grant without it.
+Unfortunately, we’ve seen dozens of departments over the years that missed out on emergency services grants because they didn’t complete this relatively straightforward step.
 If you have any questions about registering your department at SAM.gov, or to discuss your next grant project, please reach out to us.